rbadillap/kotal-documentation/docs/ethereum2/examples/validator.md

 # highlight-end
 ```

 In the example above, we're deploying a validator client that uses ConsenSys Teku Ethereum 2.0 client `client: teku`, and syncing the main network beacon chain `join: mainnet`.
 We're connecting to beacon node endpoint using `beaconEndpoint: ...`.
-We set the graffiti text to include in propsed block `graffiti: validated by Kotal`.
+We set the graffiti text to include in the propsed blocks `graffiti: validated by Kotal`.
 Loaded keystores using `keystores: ...`.

 :::caution
 In the example above, the keystore secret `my-validator` must exist before deploying the validator `teku-validator`, and it must contain two keys: `keystore` key hodling the BLS12-381 keystore JSON file, and `password` key holding the encryption key of the keystore.